jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 4. *Events*.
 Major milestones which occur within a data center can be exposed as events.
 Examples include alarms, service upgrades, and software releases.

-Once the data is collected, we apply reasoning algorithms and techniques to find suspicious patterns, correlating multiple data sources to detect anomalies, conduct root-cause analysis, and remediate systems.

-### What to Analyse

-Google SRE team proposed [4 Golden Signals](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/) which provide key insights on how a distributed system is running.
+Google SRE team proposed [4 Golden Signals](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/) which provide key insights on how a distributed system is running using metrics:
 + *Latency*.
 Time to handle a request (aka response time)
 + *Traffic*.
 How much demand is being placed on a system
 + *Errors*.
 Rate of requests that fail
 + *Saturation*.
 Constraints places on service resources

+An AIOps platform needs to be able to ingest logs, metrics, traces, and events into efficient key-value databases where they are stored to later be accessed and analyzed.

-### Anomaly detection
+### Pattern Discovery

-Services can be analyzed from a latency perspective to identify unreachable endpoints and permanent changes and spikes in  latency.
+The objective of approaches for pattern discovery is to detect patterns in noisy and high-dimensionality data.
+Once the data is collected, we apply probabilistic algorithms, ML and other techniques to find suspicious patterns.

+Examples of patterns of interests include:
++ Latency outliers and latency trends in metrics
++ Gradual degradation of traffic and incoming calls
++ Spikes or sudden change in error rate in logs
++ Saturation of memory utilization \>95% memory
++ Structural changes in traces

+Patterns of interests are not always a synonym of an anomaly or a failure.
+Often, a pattern is associated with a probability that something is possibly wrong.
+By correlating patterns from multiple data sources, we increase the confidence (precision and recall) that a failure is indeed under way.

 For example, we can autonomously identify anomalous microservices' latencies by dynamically choosing temporal features, predict memory leaks ahead of time before impacting systems, or finding rare message entries in